TheAustinator/cellforest/cellforest/README.md

        _GENES_PER_CELL_HIST_:
          plot_kwargs:
            stratify:
-             - sample
+             - sample_id
              - default
            plot_size: large
    ```

    1. `plot_kwargs_defaults` defines the named values for each keyword argument option (e.g., `plot_size["default"] == [800, 800]`); for each keyword argument, there must a `default` option because this will be used for filename inference (we will talk about it in a bit)

    2. Keyword arguments in individual plots will try to seek for the value in `plot_kwargs_defaults` and if found, will use that value to pass on to the plotting function.
 If not, the noted value is passed on.
-For example, in the above case, `default` will map to `None` whereas `sample` will just pass on as `sample`
+For example, in the above case, `default` will map to `None` whereas `sample_id` will just pass on as `sample_id`

    3. **Important rule**: “same length or length 1.”
 In the above case, `stratify` has 2 defined options (is a list of 2 elements) so CellForest will infer that for each of those stratification options, the plot size will be large (`[1600, 1600]`).